 Annual Changes: Maximum and minimum elevations of the Sun corresponds to solstices, and in between equinoxes occur.

 Keywords: Definition: Precession, Earth's Precession, Axis tilt.

-- Axis tilt remains close to 23.5 degree through oout the cycle.
+Axis tilt remains close to 23.5 degree throughout the cycle.

-- We observe pulls from Sun and Moon; they try to reduce the tilt.
+We observe pulls from the Sun and Moon; they try to reduce the tilt.

-- However since Earth continously rotates around the same axis this tug of war between gravity and rotation precesses the axis.
+However since Earth continuously rotates around the same axis this tug of war between gravity and rotation precesses the axis.

 5. The Moon: Our constant companion

 Keywords: The Moon, Change in its appearance: phases, Periodic changes: Synodic/Sidereal Month, Seeing the same face of the Moon, Eclipses, Eclipse: Lunar, Eclipse: Solar.

 Nearest object to Earth and second bright in the sky

 We observe two types of change in the Moon's motion in the sky.